Political groups of the European Parliament: Internal structure

-Groups may be based around a single European political party (e.g. the European People's Party, the Party of European Socialists) or they can include more than one European party as well as national parties and independents (e.g. the Liberal Group).
+Groups are often based around a single European political party (e.g. the European People's Party, the Party of European Socialists), joined by other national parties and independent MEPs.
+Others Groups include more than one European party, such as the Greens–European Free Alliance group.
+While there is currently no Group not centred on at least one European party, the presence of a European party is not a requirement.

-Each Group appoints a leader, referred to as a "president", "co-ordinator" or "chair".
+Each group appoints a leader, referred to as a "president", "coordinator" or "chair".
 The chairs of each Group meet in the Conference of Presidents to decide what issues will be dealt with at the plenary session of the European Parliament.
 Groups can table motions for resolutions and table amendments to reports.